 About Me

 Blakeley H. Payne, Jordan Taylor, Katta Spiel, Casey Fiesler.
 (2023).
 How to Ethically Engage Fat People in HCI Research.
-Companion of CSCW 2023.
+CSCW 2023 Poster.
 (Best Poster Award)

 Logan Stapleton, Jordan Taylor, Sarah Fox, Tongshuang Wu, Haiyi Zhu.
 (2023).
 Seeing Seeds Beyond Weeds: Green Teaming Generative AI for Beneficial Uses.
-ICML Workshop on Challenges in Deployable Generative AI.
+Shared at ICML Workshop on Challenges in Deployable Generative AI.

 Magazine Articles